Skip to main content

 Here are a few considerations to keep in mind when deciding if an MMDA is right for you.

-• Assess How You Spend: MMDAs usually come with check writing abilities, but many have withdrawal limits.
+• Assess how you spend: MMDAs usually come with check-writing privileges, but many have withdrawal limits.
 If checks are part of your regular spending, this account type may not work well for you as a substitute for a checking account.

 Final Thoughts